Ryerson Leenders

-Ryerson Leenders (born June 1, 2006) is a Canadian junior ice hockey player who is a goaltender for the Brantford Bulldogs of the Ontario Hockey League (OHL).
+Ryerson Leenders (born June 1, 2006) is a Canadian junior ice hockey player who is a goaltender for the Owen Sound Attack of the Ontario Hockey League (OHL).
 He was selected 219th overall by the Buffalo Sabres in the 2024 NHL entry draft.

 Playing career

 Leenders was selected in the second round, 32nd overall, in the 2022 Ontario Hockey League (OHL) priority draft by the Mississauga Steelheads.
 He made his OHL debut in the 2022–23 season, posting his first win on October 16, 2022, against the Sarnia Sting.
 In that year's playoffs, he established himself as their starting goalie, but he and the Steelheads were eliminated in game 6 of the first round against the North Bay Battalion.

 In the 2023–24 season, Leenders recorded his first career shutout, against the Erie Otters on September 29, 2023.
 He was later chosen as a top draft-eligible prospect to attend the 2024 CHL/NHL Top Prospects Game, where he made 19 saves on 20 shots.
 After finishing the season with 24 wins, a .909 save percentage, and three shutouts, Leenders was injured early the playoffs, playing only two games in a first round exit at the hands of the Sudbury Wolves.
 Entering the 2024 NHL entry draft, his positioning, reflexes, and movement, as well as his success on a team with a struggling defence group, were among the qualities that led some scouts to project him as a first-round pick.
 He would be selected in the seventh round, 219th overall by the Buffalo Sabres, their final pick of the draft.

 On August 29, 2024, Leenders was traded from the Steelheads to the Brantford Bulldogs in exchange for eight draft picks, including three in the second round.

+On June 2, 2026, Leenders was traded from the Bulldogs, along with a draft pick, to the Owen Sound Attack in exchange for defenseman Jet Kwajah, a 2026 fifth-round pick and two conditional 2027 draft picks: one in the second round and one in the fourth round.